“I’VE GOT ENOUGH OF NUDIST CAMPS” said Linda. “When are you going to take me to a regular beach?”

 “Shut up.
 It was a rhetorical question you moron.”

-Rio, we went to the Corcovado, to the Sugar Loaf, took a tram in Santa Teresa and were robbed by a bunch of street boys in Lapa, a bohemian neighborhood in Rio downtown.
+It’s been a long week, full of enchantment and surprises.
+As every North American tourists spending their holydays in Rio, we went to the Corcovado, to the Sugar Loaf, took a tram in Santa Teresa and were robbed by a bunch of street boys in Lapa, a bohemian neighborhood in Rio downtown.
 I got really pissed off but Linda didn’t care.

-you were supposed to be used to this.
+“For someone who lived in the Queens for so long she said, “you were supposed to be used to this.
 Besides, did you see? they were all smiling!
 Very nice kids, I guess.
 One of them even called me 'madam'” “Actually, the kid said “Hey madam, give me your fuckin’ dollars or I will chop off your face!”
 But Linda didn’t seem to understand the last part.
 “I don’t remember the last time someone called me madam.
 If ever.”

 Latter on we went to a rodízio barbecue place, were Linda made me very ashamed asking the waiter if they didn’t serve hamburgers in that “damn joint”.
-For my surprise, the waiter not even blinked and returned a few minutes latter with something Linda said was the best burger she ever had since she went to
+For my surprise, the waiter not even blinked and returned a few minutes latter with something Linda said was the best burger she ever had since she went to Texas when she was a teenage.
+It was the most expensive cheeseburger I ever paid in my life, but it worth every bit of it.

 Food was an issue.
 For instance, Linda refused to eat feijoada, our national dish.
 “If you like to eat molten blacktop, that’s your problem, not mine.
 And… what’s that?
 Did I see a pig’s foot floating in that kettle?”
-She loved
+She loved Rio’s McDonalds: “Don’t know why, but Big Macs are tastier in Brazil.” but hated every pizza place we went: “If you ever serve a pizza like this in the USA” she said, “You gonna get shot like a mad dog.”

-Rio, we went to a lambada place, for dancing.
+In our first Saturday in Rio, we went to a lambada place, for dancing.
 We didn’t dance at all but Linda had six caipirinhas in less than two hours and we ended up in a public hospital, my wife in the verge of a coma.
 Next day, she moaned: “Was I hit by a truck last night?
 Hell, I had the worst nightmare of my life.
 I dreamt I was in a dirty public bathroom full of people in the corridors attached to IV tubes.”
 It wasn’t a dream, I knew.
 But I made no comments.

-Rio’s buses: “It’s like to be in a rollercoaster without rails were anything can happen!”
+For some perverse reason, Linda loved Rio’s buses: “It’s like to be in a rollercoaster without rails were anything can happen!”
 But had some trouble with the local traffic.
 She never understood why cariocas don’t stop at the stop signs in the crossings or why they don’t respect red lights after midnight.
 “They are afraid of being robbed while waiting for the green light” I explained.
 Then she asked me to stop at the next red light, so she could be called “madam” again.
 “Brazilian thiefs are so polite…”

 One morning, Linda was in the bathroom having a shower when the phone rang.